rapidsai/cuxfilter/README.md

 ## Contributing Developers Guide

-cuxfilter.py acts like a connector library and it is easy to add support for new libraries.
+cuxfilter acts like a connector library and it is easy to add support for new libraries.
 The `python/cuxfilter/charts/core` directory has all the core chart classes which can be inherited and used to implement a few (viz related) functions and support dashboarding in cuxfilter directly.

 You can see the examples to implement viz libraries in the bokeh and cudatashader directories.
 Let us know if you would like to add a chart by opening a feature request issue or submitting a PR.